engity-com/bifroest/docs/reference/auditlog/recording.md

         expectedBucketOwner: "123456789012"
 ```

 Add the fragment to a complete configuration and explicitly assign the named audit log to every flow that should be recorded with `auditlog: security`.
-The encryption-public-key file must exist on the Bifröst server, and the S3 target requires its normal region and credential sources.
+Provision the offline private age identity separately from `/etc/engity/bifroest/audit-signing-key`; only its public-key file belongs on the Bifröst server.
+The S3 target requires its normal region and credential sources.

 Set `recording.targets: false` when audit segments should still be replicated but recording artifacts must remain local.
 To use a separate destination, replace `inherit` with a nonempty list of complete [remote-target configurations](remote-targets/index.md).